Jakehenessy/linux-networking-lab/hysteria2/README.md

   Reverse Proxy Mode
           |
           v
- Regular Web Content
+  Upstream Website
 ```

-This was configured using Hysteria's `masquerade` feature.
+This was configured using Hysteria's `masquerade` feature with `type: proxy`.

+The production configuration used a public website as the upstream target.

 ---